Test Accommodations for Applicants with Disabilities

 • lacks the required specific recommendation of accommodations; and/or,

-• is not based upon recent medical evaluation and testing as described on pages 4 and 5 of the Accommodations Request Form linked above.
+• is not based upon recent medical evaluation and testing as described on pages 4 and 5 of the Accommodations Request Form linked above; and/or,

 • lacks a description or inadequately describes the candidate’s limitations arising from the diagnosed disability; and/or,

-• is based solely upon self-reporting by the candidate of alleged symptoms and impairment.
+• is based solely upon self-reporting by the candidate of alleged symptoms and impairment, without further explanation as to why that is the case.

 Upon receipt of a timely Accommodations Request Form and document package that is substantially incomplete, as described above, the Board will notify the applicant and provide an opportunity to cure the deficiency.
 If the deficiency is cured by the applicable filing deadline or by any extended deadline granted by the Board, the Board will consider the Accommodations Request for the upcoming bar exam.
-If the deficiency is not cured by the deadline or by any extended deadline granted by the Board, the Board will deny the request and notify the applicant of the opportunity for appeal to the Accommodations Review Committee.
-If the request is denied due to substantial incompleteness, the Board will retain the Accommodations Request file for one year during which time the applicant may submit additional or updated documents along with an updated Accommodations Request Form in order to complete the Accommodations Request for a future bar examination in Maryland
+If the deficiency is not cured by the deadline or by any extended deadline granted by the Board, the Board will reject the request.
+If the request is rejected as substantially incomplete or deficient, the Board will retain the Accommodations Request file for one year during which time the applicant may submit additional or updated documents along with an updated Accommodations Request Form to request accommodations for a future bar examination in Maryland.